MLB Report Card Grades for All 30 Teams Entering August

 Atlanta Braves (48-57)

-The Atlanta Braves briefly teased winning ways, but have dropped six straight and nine of their last 10.
+The Atlanta Braves briefly teased winning ways but have dropped six straight and nine of their last 10.
 They failed to trade pieces such as veteran second baseman Brandon Phillips.

 Top infield prospect Ozzie Albies got the call Tuesday, which gives the tomahawk-chopping masses something to follow.